AI Application Gives Users Real-Time Feedback on the Level of Peace in the Social Media Videos They Watch: Conclusions

 \section{Conclusions}

+``Hate Speech'' can lead to conflict and violence. ``Peace Speech'' can sustain the social processes that reinforce peaceful behaviors.
+We developed a Chrome extension, BAIT \cite{BAIT}, that accurately measures the levels of social dimensions in videos that are important in peace, as identified by human experts and hypothesis-driven social science studies.
+The values of the social dimensions in the transcripts of YouTube videos, measured by BAIT using LLMs, correlate $r^2\sim0.60$, with those recorded by human coders.

+We also found that neural networks trained on online news text that successfully predicted the levels of peace in other online news text data sets, were not successful in predicting levels of peace in the transcripts of YouTube videos.
+This may imply that the language properties of online written text differs from that of the transcripts of spoken text, so that each of these may require different analysis tools.

-We have shown \begin{itemize} \item how levels of peace can be measured from news text sources using data-driven supervised machine learning \item how dimensions of social factors important in peaceful cultures, as identified by human experts and hypothesis-driven social science studies, can be measured from social media text using word and context level AI tools \end{itemize} We have used those results \begin{itemize} \item to develop a chrome extension that can provide users useful feedback to increase their awareness of how they are influenced by their own media diet.
-Our initial user interface is shown in Fig. \ref{fig4}.
-Perhaps, such self-awareness may be a helpful tool in turning down the destructive, polarizing, heat in social media communications. \end{itemize}
+The user interface of BAIT shown in Fig. \ref{fig4} sits within the chrome browser next to the video being watched on YouTube.
+BAIT can provide users useful feedback to increase their awareness of how they are influenced by their own media diet.
+It can also provide creators feedback on the tone of their media creations.
+Perhaps, such self-awareness may be a helpful tool in turning down the destructive, polarizing, heat in social media communications.